vjkumran/platform-api/README.md

 parameter or in Javascript.
 To keep the secret protected, the exchange should occur server-to-server.

-When attempting to authenticate the user you can receive the following error which will cause the user to be redirected to the specified redirect_uri (with additional parameters passed) and indicates that your client ID is incorrect or your application has been disabled:
+When attempting to authenticate the user, you may receive the following error that will cause the user to be redirected to the specified redirect_uri (with additional parameters passed) and indicates that your client ID is incorrect or your application has been disabled: